020 3740 5856

 Taking advantage of the annual gift exemption allows you to gift up to £3,000 each year without incurring inheritance tax.
 This cumulative allowance can be used to pass on substantial amounts over time, providing a tax-efficient way to benefit your loved ones.

 Beyond the £3,000 limit, small gift exemptions also exist.
 For example, you can give away gifts worth up to £250 to as many people as you wish in a single tax year, provided you haven’t used another exemption on the same person.
-Over several years, these amounts can compound into significant transfers, all working towards reducing potential IHT.
+Over several years, these amounts can compound into significant transfers, all working towards reducing or avoiding inheritance tax.

 Room for one more?